ninadsachania/binprint/README.md

 ## Aim

-`binprint.py` takes a decimal number (for now) and converts it to a binary number and a decimal number (again, for now).
+`binprint.py` takes a decimal number (for now) and converts it to a binary number and a hexadecimal number (again, for now).

 ## Usage